Oscarg2010/MCW-BCDR/Whiteboard design session/WDS trainer guide - Business continuity and disaster recovery.md

     -   Azure Site Recovery will be the primary BCDR Servers that is used for DR by CI.
 The service will be used as a Migration Tool as well as a COB tool for failovers between either on-premises Hyper-V implementations or between two Azure Regions for IaaS deployments.

-    -   Design a HA and BDCR solution for each of the three application classifications.
+    -   Design a HA and BCDR solution for each of the three application classifications.
 At a high-level, provide details of your implementation.
 Make sure to document your design with a diagram along with addressing the questions.

-4. Design a HA and BDCR solution for each of the three application classifications.
+4. Design a HA and BCDR solution for each of the three application classifications.
 At a high-level provide details of your implementation.
 Make sure to document your design with a diagram along with addressing the questions.

 -   Workgroup Applications